wimvanderbauwhede/funny_trees/README.md

 _Participation in the peer assessment_ (marked out of 5):
  * 1 mark for every pair-wise comparison properly completed, up to a maximum of 5 marks
+ * _pairwise_ means that for 5 submissions 1,2,3,4,5, you compare 1 to 2, 2 to 3, 3 to 4, 4 to 5 and 5 to 1.
+ * Please comment on correctness, completeness and code quality (clarity, readability, elegance)

 ## Problem Context